Ssemaganda-George/Ssemaganda-George/README.md

 # Welcome to my GitHub profile

 ## About me
- A Dev, Computer scientist and a Tech enthusiast!
+ Core Dev, Computer scientist and a Tech enthusiast!

 ### Likes
 * HTML ,JS, CSS